 Bacardi & Co, Santiago de Cuba

-Only 2 of 3 labels are shown.
-Underplayed labels are variations with minor differences.
+I exhibit 2 of the 3 labels of my collection.
+Other labels differ only in details.
+Undisplayed labels are variations with minor differences.

 Bacardi is the world's largest privately held, family-owned spirits company.
 Bacardi is a producer of rums.
 They sell in excess of 240 million bottles per year in 170 countries.
 The business is the fourth largest spirits company in the world, sales in 2000 were $2.7 billion.
 A number of planned stock market flotations have collapsed, the last in 2000.